tjol/advent-of-code-2024/README.md

 - Day 19: I can think of a few ways in which part 2 could have been a lot worse.
 - Day 20: This was fun!
 Reused stuff we've needed before, the twist was easy to deal with.
 Nice.
 - Day 21: Wow, now they're really getting tough.
+- Day 22: This was actually quite nice and relaxing, makes we worried for tomorrow